fooltowise/NeroNotes/Nero's Notes/Annual Review 2021.md

 ## BEST MEMORIES

-Best Surprise:
+Best Surprise: ?

-Best Meal:
+Best Meal: Classic burger at the *Bite*

-Coolest New Experience:
+Coolest New Experience: The view from my new apartment

-Favorite Weekend:
+Favorite Weekend: When my parents came visiting in September

-Favorite First Meeting:
+Favorite First Meeting: ?

-Favorite New City:
+Favorite New City: Luzern

-Favorite Sports Moment:
+Favorite Sports Moment: France vs New Zealand, Autumn rugby test matches

-Favorite New Walk:
+Favorite New Walk: Entlisberg

-Favorite New Friend:
+Favorite New Friend: Marco Gösteli

-Favorite Tour:
+Favorite Tour: Hiking on Entlisberg

-Favorite Day:
+Favorite Day:  ?

-Most Intense Week:
+Most Intense Week: Moving to Leimbachstrasse 215

-Best Sex:

-Favorite Artist:
+Favorite Artist: Sibelius

-Favorite Song:
+Favorite Song: Hungarian Rhapsody number 2, Franz Liszt

-Favorite Concert:
+Favorite Concert: No concert this year

-Favorite Quote:
+Favorite Quote: *A man who procrastinates in his choosing will inevitably have his choice made for him by circumstance* - Hunter S .
+Thompson

 ## REVIEW